Update (March 2018):

 As a part of Future of Financial Advice (FOFA) reforms, all financial planners who charge an ongoing fee for their service must give their clients a Fee Disclosure Statement (let’s call it an FDS).
 That’s for any advice fee your planner charges you on an ongoing basis, beyond 12 months.

 This law is supposed to ensure you are told what you’ve paid for ongoing services and list what services you actually received.
+This should help you decide if you’re getting value.

 But, the Fee Disclosure Statement is very basic.
 You need to ask additional questions to ensure you are not wasting your hard earned money on support that doesn’t benefit you, doesn’t suit your needs or is simply overpriced.